Helperbird/website/src/pages/help/helperbird-for-ios-ipad-iphone-is-missing-features.md

 twitterSocial: assets/images/graph/alt-highlighter.png
 facebookSocial: assets/images/graph/alt-highlighter.png
 featureTitle: Unlock all features
-featureDescription:  By default, Helperbird for iPad & iPhone is missing some features.
-Learn how to unlock them.
+featureDescription:  It might sound odd, cause of some requests from Apple.
+We have to hide Helperbirds paid features if you're not signed in.
+So to unlock the Pro features, I will show you how to use your subscription key.
 tags: iOSHelp
 url: /help/helperbird-for-ios-ipad-iphone-is-missing-features/
 ---

-#  Helperbird on iPhone & iPad is missing features

-It might sound odd, cause of some requests from Apple.
-We have to hide Helperbirds paid features if you're not signed in.
-So to unlock the Pro features, I will show you how to use your subscription key.

 ## Heres how
 - First, you need to be on your iPad or iPhone.